 There’s nothing wrong with giving teachers gifts they can enjoy on their own time — they’re on break, too, you know.
 Colquitt specifically remembers one such gift.
 “I had a parent send me a personal charcuterie board from a local place, and that was amazing!”

-From gourmet foods to a well-appointed gift basket, thinking outside the classroom is a fantastic idea.
+From gourmet foods to a well-appointed gift basket, thinking outside the classroom for teacher gifts is a fantastic idea.
 You can even branch out from food and gift them a self-care package stuffed with relaxing products that are sure to make the summer a time of relaxation and recovery before fall rolls around.